 Laguna Niguel Regional Park

 Laguna Niguel Regional park is most well know for the fishing.
 The 44-acre lake is stocked with bass, catfish, and trout (winter months only).
 The other unique feature to Laguna Niguel Regional Park is Kite Hill, an open space area that is perfect for remote control gliders.
 Hiking trails follow the lake shore and travel into the park, where additional paved and unpaved paths are available for walking.
 There are two playgrounds with unique play features, a bike trail through the park, two volleyball courts with sand, and four lighted tennis courts.
 Group picnic areas are available for up to 250 people.
 The group picnic shelters are available to reserve for a fee and the remaining areas are available on a first come first serve basis.
 This park fills up quickly, especially during the summer months.

 Mason Regional Park

 18712 University Drive, Irvine

 Mason Regional Park has a lot to offer for locals.
 The 9-acre lake is a popular spot for model boat sailing.
 The Orange County Model Sailing Club uses Mason Regional for their weekly club meetings as well as other large club events.
 There is no fishing allowed in the lake here.
-There are paved trails throughout the park for walking or riding, with a physical fitness course stations located along the path.
-There is an additional 123-acre nature area that is now open for exploration where you might spot rabbits, lizards, roadrunners, and quail.
+There are paved trails throughout the park for walking or riding, with physical fitness course stations located along the path.
+There is an additional 123-acre nature area open for exploration where you might spot rabbits, lizards, roadrunners, and quail.
 If you need space for a large event, Mason has an outdoor group area that can accommodate up to 500 people.
-There are several playgrounds here with three separate tot lots and there are several unique features on the play structures at Mason.
+There are several playgrounds here with three separate tot lots, and there are several unique features on the play structures at Mason.